-Community Legal Centres Queensland has been funded by the Department of Justice and Attorney-General to undertake regional service planning in 4 regions of Queensland in the next 12 months.
+Community Legal Centres Queensland was funded by the Department of Justice and Attorney-General to undertake regional service planning in 5 regions of Queensland during 2018-2019.

 Regional service planning is an opportunity to build legal service assistance resources, by better understanding the existing and emerging needs in the community.
-It will also help to better understand referral pathways and consolidate referral relationships in the region.
+It also helps legal services to better understand referral pathways and consolidate referral relationships in the region.

 The planning process involves three stages: